-- The aggregated operational loss reporting and outline of material events - · Country Risk Rating and Top Risk Theme - Operational risk capital developments - Overview of the management of issues and findings
+- The aggregated operational loss reporting and outline of material events - Country Risk Rating and Top Risk Theme - Operational risk capital developments - Overview of the management of issues and findings

-Organisational and Governance Structure for DB Group (Global):
+Organisational and Governance Structure for Deutsche Bank Group (Global):

-While the day-to-day management of Operational Risk is the primary responsibility of our business divisions and infrastructure functions as risk owners, Non-Financial Management (NFRM) oversees the Group-wide management of operational risks, identifies and reports risk concentrations and promotes a consistent application of the ORMF across the Bank.
-NFRM is part of the Group Risk function which is headed by the Chief Risk Officer.
+While the day-to-day management of operational risk is the primary responsibility of our business divisions and infrastructure functions, where these risks are generated, Non-Financial Risk Management (NFRM) oversees the Group-wide management of operational risks, identifies and reports risk concentrations, and promotes a consistent application of the ORMF across the bank.
+NFRM is part of the Group risk function, the Chief Risk Office, which is headed by the Chief Risk Officer.

-The Chief Risk Officer appoints the Head of Non-Financial Risk Management who is accountable for the design, implementation and maintenance of an effective, efficient and regulatory compliant ORMF, including the Operational Risk capital model.
-The Head of NFRM monitors and challenges the ORMF's implementation and monitors overall risk levels against risk appetite.
+The Chief Risk Officer appoints the Head of NFRM, who is accountable for the design oversight and maintenance of an effective, efficient and regulatory compliant ORMF, including the operational risk capital model.
+The Head of NFRM monitors and challenges the ORMF's Group wide implementation and monitors overall risk levels against the bank's operational risk appetite.

-The Non-Financial Risk Committee ("NFRC"), which is chaired by the Chief Risk Officer is responsible for the oversight, governance and coordination of the management of Operational Risk in the Group on behalf of the Management Board by establishing a cross-risk perspective of the key operational risks of the Group.
-Its decision-making and policy related authorities include the review, advice and management of all Operational Risk issues which may impact the risk profile of our business divisions and infrastructure functions.
-Several subfora with attendees from both, the 1st and 2nd LoDs support the Non-Financial Risk Committee (NFRC) to effectively fulfil its mandate.
-In addition to the Group level NFRC, business divisions have established 1st LoD governance for a for the oversight and management of operational risks on various levels of the organization.
+The Non-Financial Risk Committee (NFRC), which is chaired by the Chief Risk Officer, is responsible for the oversight, governance and coordination of the management of operational risk in the Group on behalf of the Management Board by establishing a cross-risk perspective of the key operational risks of the Group.
+Its decision-making authorities include the review, advice and management of all operational risk issues that may impact the risk profile of our business divisions and infrastructure functions.
+Several sub-fora with an oversight and alignment function attendees from both the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
+In addition to the Group level NFRC, business divisions have established 1st LoD NFR fora for the oversight and management of operational risks on various levels of the organization.